Close Menu

 It won’t be perfect at first.
 Let them shove the cards in messily; the goal right now is just building the habit of trying.

-Let them do it imperfectly.
 Clap for the effort, even if the bag is overflowing.
 The precision comes with practice.
-Right now, the goal is just building the habit.

 Step 4: Commit to the 3-Month Rule

-I want to be honest about the timeline because most parenting advice skips this part.
+I want to be honest about the timeline, because most parenting advice skips this part.

-My son didn’t clean up after one demonstration.
 Not after a week.
 Not even reliably after a month.

 It took more than three months of consistent daily practice before it became something he just did on his own.